promiseowolabi/Flash-CHIP/README.md

 1. Remove the FEL connection (the paperclip)
 2. Unplug 3 seconds
 3. Plug the C.H.I.P. again
+4. Connect to the chip using `sudo screen /dev/ttyACM0`
+5. Use user: chip  and password: chip to connect
-4. run `sudo nmtui` to set-up a wifi connection
+6. run `sudo nmtui` to set-up a wifi connection to <YOUR SSID>
+7. run `nmcli c` to show your current connections
+8. run `nmcli c m <YOUR SSID> connection.autoconnect yes` to set autoconnection to <YOUR SSID> wifi in case of trouble
+9. run

 ## Troubleshooting
 ### General Issues